craftpaperbag/cub/README.md

-# cub 0.0.1
+# cub 0.0.2

-command-line tool for browsing github.
+Command-line tool for browsing github.

-## features
+## Features

-###### issues
+#### Issues
-list of issues with issue-numbers.
+List of issues with issue-numbers.

     $ cub issues

-## getting started
+## Getting started

-after these 3 steps,
+After these 3 steps,
-yout repository will be like below
+your repository will be as follows.

     your-repo/
       ...